rom-rb/rom-rb.org/source/learn/kafka/index.html.md

 ---
-title: Kafka Adapter
+title: Kafka
-chapter: Adapters
+chapter: Overview
 ---

-# Kafka Adapter

 ROM supports [Apache Kafka][kafka] via [rom-kafka][rom-kafka] adapter, that is built on top of the [poseidon][poseidon] ruby driver.

-*Before v0.1.0 the adapter is still in alpha.
-If you find any inconsistency, please feel free to ask your questions at the [ROM chatroom][rom-gitter] and report issues [on github][rom-kafka].*
+> Before v0.1.0 the adapter is still in alpha.
+If you find any inconsistency,
+> please feel free to ask your questions at the [ROM chatroom][rom-gitter] and
+> report issues [on github][rom-kafka].

 ## Intro